ipld/edelweiss/README.md

 For a detailed and longer-term roadmap of this project, refer to the [Protocol Compiler Roadmap 2022](doc/roadmap.md).

-## Target user experience for Milestone 1: MVP RPC protocol compiler
+## Target user experience for Milestone 1 (MVP): RPC protocol compiler

 The MVP for an RPC compiler targets to enable the following workflow.